 Carmel Beach – Carmel-by-the-Sea

-Beautiful sandy beach right in Carmel that allows off-leash dogs to explore.
+A beautiful sandy beach right in Carmel that allows off-leash dogs.

-And there you have it!
-We hope this list of the very best things to do in Monterey, CA has helped you to plan a wonderful trip!
-If you want a local expert guide to show you the area on a Monterey and Carmel One Day Tour from San Francisco, look no further than Extranomical Tours!
+We hope this list of the best things to do in Monterey, CA has convinced you that Monterey is worth visiting.
+If you want a local guide to show you the area on a Monterey and Carmel One Day Tour from San Francisco, look no further than Extranomical Tours.

 Monterey, CA FAQ

-How to get to Monterey from San Francisco?
+How do you get to Monterey from San Francisco?

-Driving from San Francisco to Monterey takes anywhere from 2-3 hours without traffic.
-The faster options are to take Highway 101 or Highway 280 for the first portion, before connecting to Highway 1.
+You can get to Monterey from San Francisco on the Pacific Coast Highway (Highway 1), which takes anywhere from 2-3 hours.
+A faster option is to take Highway 101 or 280 for the first portion, before connecting to Highway 1.
 These options will get you there, but are definitely less scenic.

 How do I spend a day in Monterey?

-While there are enough wonderful things to do in and around Monterey to fill a week or more, you can see and do a lot in just a day!
-Here is an itinerary inspired by this fantastic one day tour to Monterey and Carmel from San Francisco.
+While there are enough things to do in and around Monterey to fill a week or more, you can see and do a lot in just a day!
+Here is an itinerary inspired by this fantastic one day tour to Monterey and Carmel from San Francisco:

 Why is Monterey Bay so popular?